canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 ```

-UP4W should have already pro-attached this instance.
-To verify:
+You will now be logged in to the new instance shell and can

-- Run `pro status`
+check that UP4W has Pro-attached this instance:

-You should see some services enabled (for now, ESM) and the account and subscription information at the bottom of the output:
+The output indicates that services like ESM are enabled, with account and subscription information also shown:

 ```text
 u@mib:~$ pro status